klaudiosinani/mheap/readme.md

 - Return Type: `Number`

-Returns the number of sub-trees that the node, corresponding to the give index, points to.
+Returns the number of sub-heaps that the node, corresponding to the give index, points to.

 ##### **`index`**